-- Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available. - Information leaflets were available in easy read format.
+- Staff told us that interpreter services were available for patients who did not have English as a first language.
+We saw notices in the reception areas informing patients this service was available.
+Pitsmoor surgery are the highest requester of interpreter services in Sheffield due to their diverse patient population. - Information leaflets were available in easy read format.